drewhsu86/star-wars-rng-story/README.md

 #### HTML and CSS Mockup

-I made a mockup of a button with an image saved to the directory (so no API call for the image).
+I made a mockup of the type of div-based button I want to use, with an image saved to the directory (so no API call for the image).

 The div uses a border-radius of 50% and a predeterined height and width.
 The img uses 100% as the width (and for now does not constrain the height).
 Overflow: hidden cuts off parts of the image not inside the circle.